-Pre-testing is vital in order to effectively assess the participant's EFL.
+Pre-testing is vital in order to effectively assess the participant's entry EFL.
 As such, pre-tests for both WIOA Title I Youth programming and adult education services must be administered as soon as possible during intake.
-In any event, a pre-test must take place prior to the commencement of instruction, or before Title I services are provided.11 Participants do not need to be assessed in all of the areas described in the level descriptors.
+In any event, a pre-test must take place prior to the commencement of instruction, or when deemed appropriate by a WIOA Title I Local Workforce Development Area, as described in the approved WIOA Local Plan.

+Participants do not need to be assessed in all of the areas described in the level descriptors.
 The local programs must decide the skill areas most relevant to each participant's needs or the program's curriculum, training, or prospective job, and assess participants in these areas.
 If multiple skill areas are assessed and the participant has different abilities in different areas, the program should place the student according to the lowest functioning level.
 If, as a result of the pre-test score, a tester is referred to adult education, the pre-test score shall be used to help guide teachers to develop a learning plan that meets the learner's goals and needs.